microsoft/vscode-docs/docs/tools/yocode.md

 * Prompts for the extension identifier and will create a folder of that name in the current directory
 * Creates a base folder structure with a source, test and output folder
 * Templates out a `package.json` file and an extension main file
-* Sets-up `launch.json` and `tasks.json` so that F5 will compile and run your extension and attaches the debugger
+* Sets-up `launch.json` and `tasks.json` so that F5 will compile and run your extension and attach the debugger
 * Optionally sets up a Git repository

 Once created, open VS Code on the created folder.
 The folder contains a file `vsc-extension-quickstart.md` as a quick guide with the next steps

 ### New Extension in JavaScript

 Does the same as `New Extension (TypeScript)`, but for JavaScript.

 ### New Color Theme

 Creates an extension that contributes a new color theme based on an existing TextMate color theme.

 * Prompts for the location (URL or file path) of the existing TextMate color theme (.tmTheme).
 This file will be imported into the new extension.
 * Prompts for the color theme name as well as the color base theme (light or dark)
 * Prompts for the extension identifier and will create a folder of that name in the current directory

 Once created, open VS Code on the created folder and run the extension to test the new theme.
 Check out `vsc-extension-quickstart.md`.
 It's a quick guide with the next steps.